 To be blunt, I think it is wrong that Justin Timberlake preformed the Super Bowl half-time.
-Don’t get me wrong, I like Justin Timberlake and think he is one of the most innovative modern artists, but I don’t understand how Janet Jackson gets blacklisted from not just the Super Bowl, but Hollywood in general because she “flashed” her boob on the Super Bowl.
+Don’t get me wrong, I like Justin Timberlake and think he is one of the most innovative modern artists, but I don’t understand how Janet Jackson gets blacklisted from not just the Super Bowl, but Hollywood in general because she “flashed” her boob during the halftime show.

-But in the end we have to remember, Justin ripped the costume.
-If we are going with the, “it was planned conspiracy,” it’s both of their faults.
+In the end, we have to remember, Justin ripped the costume.
+If we are going with the “it was planned conspiracy,” it’s both of their faults.

-I believe it was wardrobe malfunction.

 I think Bette Midler said it best:

 In celebration of Janet and everything a superstar is meant to be, I am compiling my favorite Jackson songs….during the Super Bowl.

 My first Janet Jackson album was Velvet Rope.
 I bought it my senior year in high school.
 My cousin is a huge Janet fan and she had always told me to buy this specific album.
 The album hooked me from the beginning, but when I made it to “Together Again,” it was the hook, line, and sinker.

 The “Control” era of Jackson’s career cemented her as a superstar.
 I’ve always related to this song and respected her for recording it.
 While many of the Jackson family seemed to stay under the families musical thumb, she decided to be different.

 I don’t want to stick with just Jackson’s hits.
 After I really began to get into Janet’s career, I purchased her concert DVDs.
 The way she entered the stage and commanded the attention of every attendee during her “All For You” tour proved her star power.